Methyl acetate: Reactions

 In the presence of strong bases such as sodium hydroxide or strong acids such as hydrochloric acid or sulfuric acid it is hydrolyzed back into methanol and acetic acid, especially at elevated temperature.
 The conversion of methyl acetate back into its components, by an acid, is a first-order reaction with respect to the ester.
 The reaction of methyl acetate and a base, for example sodium hydroxide, is a second-order reaction with respect to both reactants.

 Methyl acetate is a Lewis base that forms 1:1 adducts with a variety of Lewis acids.
 It is classified as a hard base and is a base in the ECW model with E_{B} =1.63 and C_{B} = 0.95.

 Applications

 A major use of methyl acetate is as a volatile low toxicity solvent in glues, paints, and nail polish removers.

+Methyl acetate has an ethereal odour (ethereal, sweet, fruity, solvent, estery, winey, cognac, rummy).

 Acetic anhydride is produced by carbonylation of methyl acetate in a process that was inspired by the Monsanto acetic acid synthesis.